- About Regulatory Services

 National Radiation Security Advisors Accreditation Scheme

-In 2013 ARPANSA signed a Memorandum of Understanding (MoU) with the Attorney General’s Department Protective Security Training College to deliver a pool of Nationally Accredited Radiation Security Advisors.
+In 2013 ARPANSA signed a Memorandum of Understanding (MoU) with the Attorney General’s Department Protective Security Training College (PSTC) to deliver a pool of Nationally Accredited Radiation Security Advisors.
 These advisors are being developed in order to increase jurisdictional capacity in radiation security advice and additionally, to ensure that radiation security practices are implemented in a manner that achieves nationally uniform and consistent approaches.